 SQL Server SELECT

-Summary: This tutorial introduces you to the basics of the SQL Server SELECT statement, focusing on how to retrieve data from a table.
+Summary: This tutorial introduces you to the basics of the SQL Server SELECT statement, focusing on how to retrieve data from a single table.

 Basic SQL Server SELECT statement

-Database tables are objects that store all the data in a database.
-In a table, data is logically organized in a row-and-column format, similar to a spreadsheet.
+In SQL Server, tables are objects that store all the data in a database.
+They organize data in a row-and-column format, similar to a spreadsheet.
+Each row represents a unique record in a table, and each column represents a field in that record.

 Customers table